IroTyrokomaki/rasa_forms_policies/README.md

     - action: action_provide_weather

 ### Non-Functioning Example:
 Consider a scenario where the user has already mentioned the location in a prior interaction, and the MemoizationPolicy fails to recognize this context.
-Despite the user providing the location information earlier, the MemoizationPolicy fails to appropriately utilize the user's historical input and unnecessarily repeats a question about the location,
+Despite the user providing the location earlier, the MemoizationPolicy fails to appropriately utilize the user's historical input and unnecessarily repeats a question about the location.

 a.
 User Input (earlier)
 - User: What's the weather like in Rethymno?